makerdao/vulcanizedb/documentation/node-specs.md

 the pruning configuration.
 This document aims to explain those differences, and what is required for use with VulcanizeDB.

-VulcanizeDB currently depends on a [custom Geth implementation](https://github.com/makerdao/go-ethereum/tree/allow-state-diff-subscription).
-The key piece that this implementation adds is a way to subscribe to storage diffs (the change in contract storage from block to block).
-As a block's transactions are applied, the storage changes are identified and emitted to subscribers.
-It is also possible to specify contracts to watch when establishing a subscription, so that only diffs from those given contracts will be sent to subscribers.
-These storage diffs can be used to build up past and current state of domain objects across smart contracts.

 _The following descriptions are paraphrased from the [Ethereum](https://ethereum.org/en/developers/docs/nodes-and-clients) and [Geth](https://geth.ethereum.org/docs/faq) docs._
 ## Types of Nodes: